jlrickert/zet/docs/27/README.md

 Total weight is 1086

+I baked it at 450 for 18 minutes in the dutch oven with steam and 20 minutes without.

 It was a total hit and almost gone.
 The smokey bacon dip that I bought at cub was a hit as well.